 Processwork holds that seeds of the way forward can be found within the issue we are facing.
 Attention and awareness can support these to come to life.
-The systemic framework of this approach compares to the idea of a fractal: information for the whole system can be found within individual parts or momentary interactions and experiences.
+Like a microcosm or fractal: information for the whole system can be found within individual parts or momentary interactions and experiences.

 Our project is informed by the questions, ‘what kind of world do we want to create?’ and ‘how can we live that world in this moment?’
 We care deeply about social justice and working towards a world that celebrates, centres, and values diversity.
 We are dedicated to working in an anti-oppressive way.
 This is a continuous learning process for us, which we welcome feedback around.

-Tana (she/her) is a facilitator, coach, and trainee psychotherapist studying at the Research Society for Process Oriented Psychology (RSPOPUK) in London.
-She is interested in the ways we make meaning out of our sensory experiences and how these might interweave with practices of collective care.
+Tana (she/her) is a Process Oriented facilitator and researcher focused on understanding and intervening in complex systems with aliveness and capacity for mess.
+She brings practical and theoretical tools for working with change on individual, organisational, and collective scales and is interested in the ways we make meaning out of our sensory experiences and how these might interweave with practices of collective care.
+Tana is based in Malmö, Sweden.

-Savannah (she/her) is a facilitator and psychotherapist in training at RSPOPUK in London.
-Her background in the arts and collaboration inform her interests in co-discovering creative ways for engaging with personal and collective difficulties.
+Savannah (she/her) is an artist, facilitator and psychotherapist, based in London.
+Specialising in a systemic approach, she explores how relationships - with ourselves, others, and larger systems - can transform and evolve.
+Her background in the arts and collaboration inform her interests in co-discovering creative ways for engaging with personal and collective challenges.

 For occasional updates, join our mailing list.